Jiangjiawei2/PGIUN/README.md

 # PGIUN:Physics-Guided Implicit Unrolling Network for Accelerated MRI

-This repository is the official implementation of [PGIUN:Physics-Guided Implicit Unrolling Network for Accelerated MRI], accepted by TCI.
+This repository is the official implementation of [PGIUN:Physics-Guided Implicit Unrolling Network for Accelerated MRI](https://ieeexplore.ieee.org/abstract/document/10584139), accepted by TCI.
 If you have any questions, please feel free to contact me："jjw@zjut.edu.cn"

 ## Requirements